YOU’RE ENGAGED! Now What? 15 first things to do after getting engaged to start planning the wedding of your dreams

 Set a timeline for the next months

 You can find a pretty good list of all the checklist items on Zola – which I love.
 But take this and create your own!
+From finding your bridesmaids dresses, to ordering your wedding invites, a checklist will make sure you don’t miss a beat.
 Tailor it to your personal wedding timeline, and organize what you can realistically accomplish when.
 This will help immensely in the next few months of planning to help keep you on track!

 Start planning your honeymoon!

 Let’s be honest, honeymoon planning is the most fun part of the wedding planning process!
 Start dreaming up where you want to go, and check out my blog posts on How to Start Planning Your Honeymoon, the Best Luxury Honeymoon Destinations in the World and How to Choose a Honeymoon Destination by budget: what does a honeymoon actually cost to get started!

 Like, a looooot of white outfits.
 You’re going to need a dress for every wedding-related event, and a lot of times it’s smart to buy these bride-to-be dresses months ahead of time since cute white dresses and sundresses are harder to find out of season!